ilanfriedman/Save-For-Later/README.md

-# Save For Later — A Firefox Extension
+# Save For Later — A Firefox Add-On

 <!---
 Queue Save It For Later by the English Beat